Plastic CNC machining

 Step 1: Review your 3D model

 Simplify all of the complexity in a 3D model of the part.
 Maintain a decent thickness (a minimum of 0.8 mm is recommended).
 Before finalizing the design, check the tolerance to ensure whether it is possible to achieve or not.
-Over-tolerancing might cause defects and failure.
+Over-tolerance might cause defects and failure.
 Review all the features present in a design, such as edges, cavities, undercuts, and many more.

-Step 2: Finalize the tool-path
+Step 2: Finalize the tool path

 After analyzing the 3D model, decide on the necessary CNC operations (milling, turning, drilling, etc.).
 Next, you need to fix and optimize the tool path.
 Avoid any intersections and long-complicated paths.
 The CAM software can simulate and find the best route for machining PEEK parts.